One-on-one photojournalism workshop at home with Justyna Mielnikiewicz.

 This one-to-one workshop is designed for photographers who want to improve or start their experience in documentary photography, photojournalism and visual storytelling.
-During the six days in Tbilisi you will cover your chosen subject, combining intensive individual shooting in the city with daily editing and critique sessions with Justyna Mielnikiewicz in her home studio.
+During the five days in Tbilisi you will cover your chosen subject, combining intensive individual shooting in the city with daily editing and critique sessions with Justyna Mielnikiewicz in her home studio.

 Place: Tbilisi, Georgia